-Canadians, including the Mi'kmaq of Nova Scotia, partners, and stakeholders, were involved in the preparation of the management plan, helping to shape the future direction of the national park.
-Special effort was also made to engage vouth - the next generation of park stewards - throughout its development.
+Canadians, including the Mi'kmag of Nova Scotia, partners, and stakeholders, were involved in the preparation of the management plan, helping to shape the future direction of the national park reserve.
+Special effort was also made to engage youth - the next generation of park stewards - throughout its development.

 The plan sets clear, strategic direction for the management and operation of Sable Island National Park Reserve by articulating a vision, key strategies and objectives.
-Parks Canada will report annually on progress toward achieving the plan objectives and will review the plan every ten years or sooner if required.
+Parks Canada will report annually to Canadians on progress toward achieving the plan objectives and will review the planevery teny ears or sooner if required.